labordynamicsinstitute/ldilab-manual/_sources/95-15-linux-remote.md

 In particular, you can navigate to your working directory and `git clone` the Bitbucket repository (using either the command line, or VSCode prompt to `Clone Repository`).
 VSCode recognizes Git, so you can visually navigate through tracked and untracked files via the lefthand side menu.

+For more information, see [Remote Development using SSH](https://code.visualstudio.com/docs/remote/ssh).

 ## Where to run code